kris-anderson/remove-zoom-macos/README.md

 # remove-zoom-macos

-A Shell script for macOS that will completely uninstall the Zoom Desktop Client and all of the additional cruft it installs.
+A bash script for macOS that will completely uninstall the Zoom Desktop Client and all of the additional cruft it installs.

 ## Highlights

 * Works on any macOS computer
-* Can be ran locally on your computers
 * Can also be deployed via Jamf within your enterprise
 * Provides helpful output letting you know what it found and deleted